Centralia in the Arts

 Nonfiction Books

 A Walk in the Woods, 1998, by Bill Bryson.
-Bryson ambles off the Appalachian Trail, the main topic of his book, to explore Centralia, even stopping at the Mount Carmel Public Library to look at their famous clip file on the Centralia mine fire.
+The eminent Bryson ambles off the Appalachian Trail, the main topic of his book, to explore Centralia, even stopping at the Mount Carmel Public Library to look at its famous clip file on the Centralia mine fire.
+Many of the clips are stories I wrote for The News-Item in Shamokin, PA, from 1976-86.

 Pennsylvania Disasters: True Stories of Tragedy and Survival, by Karen Ivory.
 Chapters on many of the various disasters to have befallen the Keystone State, including the Centralia Mine Fire.
 Insider’s Guide, an imprint of Globe Pequot Press.
 2007.

 The Day the Earth Caved In, by Joan Quigley.
-She gets the origin of the mine fire very wrong, but digs up some interesting personal stuff about some of the key characters in the 1980s.
-Her narrative suffers, though, from the absence of Joan Girolami, the leading citizen activist, who declined to speak with her.
-Joan is retired in Florida with husband Lou and tries to keep the mine fire in her past.
+Not to be confused with Joan C. Quigley, the astrologer for Nancy Reagan.
+She gets the origin of the mine fire very wrong, but digs up some interesting personal stuff about some of the key people involved in the story.
+Her narrative suffers, though, from the absence of Joan Girolami, the leading citizen activist, who declined to be interviewed.
+Joan G. retired to Florida with husband Lou and tried to keep the mine fire in her past after moving to the Sunshine State.
+Both have sadly passed.
 Random House, 2007.

 Songs